 Eugene Radio Frequency Interference (RFI) Information

-The Valley Radio Club is making an effort to assist in tracking down and resolve RFI problems effecting radio communications.
+The Valley Radio Club is making an effort to assist in tracking down and resolving RFI problems affecting radio communications.
 Our goal is to work locally with property owners and utility companies to identify and resolve potential RFI issues.
 Resolving such issues locally benefits all of us.

 Unresolved RFI complaints can be referred to the Federal Communications Commission (FCC) for resolution.
 We firmly believe that resolving issues locally, in an informal manner, is far more desirable than referring issues to the FCC.
 In the end, it is the FCC that maintains the ultimate regulatory responsibility for addressing RFI issues impacting the proper options of licensed communications services.